GeorgeFelixFericean/pet-clinic/README.md

 I do not want to have two users with the same username.

-I do not want to be able to change my username to a username that already exists
+I do not want to be able to change my username to a username that already exists.

 When I retrieve owners I do not want to get all the pets and all their treatments as well - I just want a list of owners.